 - 1. Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - 2.
-Judge and Court Staff Monitoring Requirements: Judge and all staff will have temperature monitored and documented upon entering the building. - 3.
+Judge and Court Staff Monitoring Requirements: Daily temperature check. - 3.
 Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - 4.
-Judges and court staff will be required to practice social distancing, and practice appropriate hygiene recommendations at all time. - 5.
-Protective Measures: hand washing and sanitizing work areas.
+Judges and court staff will be required to wear face coverings, practice social distancing, and practice appropriate hygiene recommendations at all time. - 5.
+Protective Measures: Plexiglass barriers was put on the judge's bench, seats removed or marked to require social distancing of court attendees.